 Simulation

-Simulation games checklist
+Simulation games development checklist

 These sorts of games appeal to people who enjoy complex gameplay, trucking, driving, and train sims especially evoke this, but also Farming simulator as well.
 Low impact gaming that you can play while listening to music or audiobooks.
 There’s something very satisfying about those sim games.
 They’re like education.
 It’s a great way to engage with something that doesn’t actually ask a lot out of you or try to pump adrenaline into your system every 5 seconds.
 It’s true that you can do that stuff in any game, but there’s a certain semi-real aspect to simulators that makes it more satisfying.